bucketli/alexander/README.md

 anlexander is a distribute sequence service,use multi database generate the unique sequence but not sequential.it is high performance and failure tolerate with multi database except they are all failed.

 ##key note
-if we us 4 db generate the unique sequence,the snapshot value of the start time just like form
+if we us 4 db generate the unique sequence,the snapshot value of the start time just like `form1`.

     +-----+-----+
     | db  |value|